-This procedure uses the "Page" asset as an example.
+Note This procedure uses the "Page" asset as an example.
 If your developers have coded unnamed association support into additional asset types, the interface element used to select assets for the unnamed associations might look different from the examples below.

-a.
+Seroll to the Contains area of the parent asset's adit form.
+The associated shild a.
 Scroll to the Contains area of the parent asset's edit form.
 The associated child assets appear in the Current Contents list: